Easily, the most controversial season in the whole history of the show.

 Hartnell's Doctor was very much an anti-hero at the start of his period.
 He wasn't the easiest individual to get along with, either.
 Particularly in his treatment of Ian and Barbara.

 Just like the First Doctor, the intention right from the start was to move the character out of the anti-hero mold and make him more likeable in later seasons.
-In much the same way as Thirteen starts off much more happy-go-lucky and gets put under more and more stress as her era progresses.
+Certain versions of the Doctor do this.
+Rather than remaining constant, they move through character arcs.
+Thirteen exemplifies this process nicely, too.
+In her first season, she's pretty happy-go-lucky.
+As the years wear on, however, she's wrestling with more and more stress.
+To the point where the entire Universe rests on her shoulders during Flux.

 It's odd how audiences seem to have a hard time understanding starting points.
 A realistic character isn't just arrogant or carefree for twenty minutes and then moves into a new range of emotions.
 They have to spend a while in that state in order to convincingly evolve into a new one.
 It does almost feel like neither of these Doctors were given a proper chance in their first season.